 Teachers in grades K-8 regularly integrate Art into lessons and project-based learning opportunities in order to make the curriculum come alive.

-Our MakerSpace in the 6th grade classroom encourages students to explore their creativity and engage in “hard fun” that promotes design thinking and the development of problem-solving skills.
+Our arts through STEAM and Makerspace is designed to encourage students to explore their creativity and engage in “hard fun” that promotes design thinking, exploration, creativity, and the development of problem-solving skills.

 Current and emerging technology plays a prominent role in the education of the whole child.
 Access to technology opens the door to the world beyond the classroom and increases a student's chance for success.
 At Northern Light School, students use developmentally appropriate, differentiated, fluid, and dynamic programs and activities to acquire digital fluency.
 The technology curriculum emphasizes the value that technology resources bring to academic success, as well as college and career readiness.